rishi-wqd190004/review_data_science_2025/README.md

 My short notes for reviewing data science in 2025.

 ## Idea
-- This repository is gonna have my review points mainly from _Hands on ML book_ and _PySpark_.
+- This repository is gonna have my review and short points taken from _Hands on ML book_ and _PySpark_.